Magical Quest starring Mickey Mouse

 Magical Quest 010 Magical Quest 031 Magical Quest 117

 If that were it the game would still be pretty decent thanks to its tight controls.
 But Capcom has you covered.
 Like they did with DuckTales and Rescue Rangers Capcom built Magical Quest around a unique gameplay hook.
 In this case, costumes.
 The three outfits, magician, firefighter, and mountain climber grant new abilities necessary to traverse each level.
 As a magician Mickey can fire bolts of magic, breathe underwater, and enchant magic carpets for a ride.
 The firefighter suit has a fire hose that can put out fires of all sizes.
 In addition it can push blocks aside to form makeshift platforms.
 Goofy provides the mountain climbing gear which practically turns the game into Bionic Commando for a brief spell.
 The grappling hook is near identical to Super Joe’s bionic arm and implemented extremely well here.
-But that should be expected.
+But that should come as no surprise.

 The level design is first class and paced extremely well.
 Each particular stage early on is tailored around whichever outfit you have just received.
 There are many inventive uses for your abilities spread throughout the game, some hiding secrets while others leading to alternate paths.
 Playing the role of a firefighter and extinguishing flames to create platforms is pretty cool.
 If you have faith in your grasp of the swinging mechanics it’s possible to bypass the majority of the mountain level.
 It is tough but a worthy risk.
 Yet even despite their uses it can still be advantageous to use plain old Mickey sometimes.
 The multiple paths through some levels even facilitate this.

 If only the game were longer!
 The six stages of Magical Quest are all fantastic and inventive, making excellent use of your various suits.
 But they will leave you wanting more.
 Each suit only has one given level in the spotlight and really plays around with its mechanics.
-Granted, you are free to use any costume at any time but its clear certain levels were designed around specific abilities.
+Technically you are free to use any costume at any time but it is clear certain levels were designed around specific abilities.
 Pete’s castle is a perfect example of how much greater the game could have been.
 Here you have one long level that continually challenges you to switch abilities and is a fitting end game challenge.
 With one or two more levels Magical Quest would have been near perfect.

 In Closing